Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Conclusions

-\item \textbf{PEFT Methods Are Highly Sensitive to Class Imbalance:} across all experiments, the performance of PEFT techniques deteriorates under severe class imbalance, particularly when minority classes represent critical clinical outcomes such as ICU admission or mortality.
-While FFT remains more robust under these conditions, PEFT methods can still provide substantial gains when dataset balance is moderately improved.
+\item \textbf{PEFT Methods Are Sensitive to Class Imbalance:} Across experiments, the performance of PEFT techniques declines under severe class imbalance, especially when minority classes correspond to critical outcomes (e.g., ICU admission, mortality).
+FFT remains more stable in these cases, though moderate re-balancing restores PEFT competitiveness, suggesting potential for adaptive sampling or hybrid fine-tuning schemes.

-\item \textbf{Few-Shot Learning Remains Challenging, but Selective PEFT Strategies Offer Promise:} in FSL scenarios, PEFT methods applied to smaller FM variants, such as DINOv2$_s$, demonstrate an ability to extract meaningful representations even with extremely limited training data.
-However, the success of these approaches strongly depends on careful model selection and hyperparameter tuning, highlighting the need for further research on PEFT optimization in clinical few-shot settings. \item \textbf{No Universally Optimal Fine-Tuning Strategy:} our benchmark highlights that the effectiveness of a fine-tuning approach depends on the interplay between model architecture, dataset characteristics, and computational constraints.
-CNNs remain a reliable option for low-resource settings, while FMs paired with appropriate PEFT methods offer scalable and efficient solutions as data availability increases.